sinatra/sinatra/README.md

 set :protection, :except => [:path_traversal, :session_hijacking]
 ```

-By default, Sinatra will only set up session based protection if `:sessions`
+By default, Sinatra will only set up session-based protection if `:sessions`
 have been enabled.
 See '[Using Sessions](#using-sessions)'.
 Sometimes you may want to set up
 sessions "outside" of the Sinatra app, such as in the config.ru or with a
 separate `Rack::Builder` instance.
-In that case, you can still set up session
+In that case, you can still set up session-based
-based protection by passing the `:session` option:
+protection by passing the `:session` option:

 ```ruby
 set :protection, :session => true